facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/frequently_asked_questions.rst

 How do I stop autotuning early and save cache?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can send a SIGINT signal (i.e. hit :code:`Ctrl+C`) to stop the autotuning early.
-The current compilation and evaluation jobs will be flushed and no new jobs will be submitted.
+All compilations and evaluations in progress will be completed, but no new compilation or evaluation will be started.
+Therefore, stopping the autotuner may take some time.